Food is one expense nobody can avoid. And yet, too many people fork over too much cash when it comes to breakfast, lunch and dinner.

-When it comes to hunting and fishing, make sure you have any necessary licenses, are within the appropriate season and, in the case of hunting, have taken a safety class.
+When it comes to hunting and fishing, make sure you have any necessary licenses and are within the appropriate seasons.
 Process your own meat to make your food truly free.

 8. Become a mystery shopper

-When you mystery shop, you have to work for your food, but it can be a good deal if you’re an observant person and a decent writer.
+When you are a mystery shopper, you have to work for your food.
+But it can be a good deal if you’re an observant person and a decent writer.

-Mystery shoppers are sent everywhere from fancy steakhouses to fast-food joints.
+Mystery shoppers sample everything from fancy steakhouses to fast-food joints.
 Often you have to remember how you were greeted and what was offered, while timing how long it takes to get your food.
 Sometimes, you’re required to order certain items or to make specific requests.
 It isn’t for everyone, but it can be a good way to score free food.